HobnobMancer/cazy_webscraper/docs/pdb.rst

 * mmtf (highly compressed),
 * bundle (PDB formatted archive for large structure}

 Any combination of file formats can be provided to ``cw_get_pdb_structures`` to download every file type for each PDB accession in the local CAZyme database.
-To list multiple file formats, separate each file format with a single comma.
+To list multiple file formats, separate each file format with a single space (' ').
 For example, to download the mmCif and xml files for every PDB accession in a local CAZyme database (located at ``cazy/cazyme_db.db``), use the following command:

 .. code-block:: bash

-    cw_get_pdb_structures cazy/cazyme_db.db mmCif,xml
+    cw_get_pdb_structures cazy/cazyme_db.db mmCif xml

 ..
 WARNING::
     The file formats are case sensitive.
 For example, make sure to use 'mmCif' not 'mmcif'.